amey1601/Amey_FOPJava_LabAlgo2/README.md

     srs/gl/com-

-          -Transaction- TRANSACTION.JAVA
+          -TRANSACTION- Transaction.java
-              This file contains the answer to the first question of the assignment.
+              This file contains the answer to QUESTION 1  of the assignment.

-          -DENOMINATION - Currency.java with the main method for Question 2.
+          -DENOMINATION - Currency.java with the main method for QUESTION 2.

           -MERGESORT - Merge sort algo